vibronet/OInspector/README.md

 ## Setup

-- Download and expand [the ZIP](https://github.com/vibronet/OInspector/archive/master.zip) or [clone the repo](github-windows://openRepo/https://github.com/vibronet/OInspector).
+- Download and expand [the ZIP](https://github.com/vibronet/OInspector/archive/dev.zip) or [clone the repo](github-windows://openRepo/https://github.com/vibronet/OInspector) and select the Dev branch.
 - Open a command prompt and navigate to the local root
 - Launch `envy.cmd` to set up the build environment
 - Run `build`